Stadio Ezio Scida

 History and description

-Stadio Ezio Scida was named after ex-player Ezio Scida, who died during a team trip in 1946.
-It is unclear when exactly the stadium got built.
+Stadio Ezio Scida opened in 1946 after having been under construction for 11 years.
+The stadium was named after ex-player Ezio Scida, who died during a team trip in 1946.

 Until 1999, Stadio Ezio Scida was a very modest structure that could hold no more than 5,000 people.
-Subsequent redevelopment works on all stands almost doubled capacity.
-The South curve was the last to be completed in 2000.
+Redevelopment works involving works of all stand around the turn of the millennium almost doubled capacity to just under 10,000 seats.

 Stadio Ezio Scida is located toward the west of the small city of Crotone.
 It lies a short 10 to 15 minutes walk away from Crotone’s historic centre and a similar walk from the train station, which lies further west of the stadium.